Ada-Developers-Academy/daily-curriculum/week5/monday/personal-website-overview.md

     - Forms (doesn't *have* to be functional)
     - Properly use **all** 6 `h` tags
     - Use a table (only for appropriate data)
+    - Link to / from another HTML page

 #### Extra Credit